JohnCoene/grapher/docs/docs/layout.md

 sidebar_label: Layout
 ---

-There are multiple ways to layout your graph with grapher, though those can be broken down into two broad categories: static and dynamic.
+There are multiple ways to layout your graph with grapher, though those can be broken down into two broad categories: static and live.
 The former pre-computes the positions of the nodes before rendering the visualisation to produce a _static_ graph.
 The latter does the layout _live_ in the browser.

-Computing the layout is computationally expensive and though the live layout looks fancy it quickly becomes unmanageable for the browser as the graph grows in size.
+Computing the layout is computationally expensive and though the live layout looks fancy it quickly becomes unmanageable for the browser as graphs grow become larger.
 You will therefore often pre-compute those in R or node js.

-By default the graph will use the live layout: it will layout the graph in the browser, unless the object you used to initialise the graph contained nodes coordinates as `x`, `y`, and `z`.
-Note that if you have pre-computed the coordinates but do not wish to use them in grapher you can remove them with `remove_coordinates`.
+By default the graph will use the live layout: it will layout the graph in the browser, unless the object you used to initialise the graph contained nodes coordinates as `x`, `y`, and `z` in which case it will use those to position the nodes on the canvas.
+If you have those coordinates but do not wish to use them in to position the nodes you can remove them with `remove_coordinates`.

-When it comes to pre-computing the layout you have two main choices, 1) use R and compute the coordinates using an [igraph](https://igraph.org/r/doc/layout_.html) layout function.
-Or, if you have the full installation of grapher which includes V8, you can also use the same algorithm as used in the browser but _offline_.
+When it comes to pre-computing the layout you have two main choices, 1) use R and compute the coordinates using an [igraph](https://igraph.org/r/doc/layout_.html) layout function, or, if you have the full installation of grapher which includes V8, you can also use the same algorithm as used in the browser but _offline_.
+Though there is a suboptimal third option: if you have used the node js [ngraph.offline.layout](https://github.com/anvaka/ngraph.offline.layout) library to compute the layout, you can read the `positions.bin` file with `graph_bin_layout`.

 ## Live